erikh/yaib/README.md

         are used when the urgency thresholds are set.
     -   `type` is the type of block. `value` and `format` are dependent on this type, so they will be specified with the type below:
+        -   `command` runs a command.
+It does not run it through a shell, and tokenizes the value by whitespace.
+The value is the command to run.
+            `update_interval` can be used to override the global `update_interval` for slow running or needlessly updating commands.
+            See `example_command.sh` for more information.
+The command must emit (and only emit) a JSON blob with the following three
+            parameters:
+            -   `name`: this is the name of the block you configured it with, so it can map back.
+            -   `value`: this is the data you want to show in the bar.
+The icon will be automatically concatenated if it exists.
+            -   `percent`: this is optional, an integer from 0-100 which helps with urgency coloring.
         -   `dynamic` is only for types which are updated by the unix socket (see below).
 It carries no value and communicates no urgency and has no format.